White Lake CCC Camp

 Today, Bladen County remains largely rural, with agriculture still playing a significant role in the local economy.
 The county boasts a mix of small-town charm and natural beauty, including attractions like the Cape Fear River and Jones Lake State Park.
 Bladen County's history is evident in its historic sites and museums, which preserve the stories of its Native American heritage, colonial settlement, and contributions to American history.

-This timeline provides a condensed summary of the historical journey of Bladen County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bladen County, North Carolina.

 • 1734 - Bladen County is established as one of the original three counties in North Carolina.